 GenTex Power Corporation, a wholly owned LCRA affiliated corporation, oversaw the planning and construction of Lost Pines 1 Power Project, a combined-cycle power plant in Bastrop County.
 The plant can generate about 510 megawatts of electricity.

 In 1999, GenTex announced the construction of the natural gas-fired plant with Calpine Corporation, a California-based independent power producer.
 Lost Pines 1 began producing power in May 2001.
 Until January 2004, Calpine shared ownership of the plant with GenTex.

-GenTex Power Corporation owns 50 percent of the plant, from which energy is sold to wholesale customers.
+GenTex Power Corporation owns 50% of the plant, from which energy is sold to wholesale customers.
 That share is referred to as GenTex 1.
-LCRA owns the other 50 percent of the plant (the original Calpine share) of Lost Pines 1.
+LCRA owns the other 50% of the plant (the original Calpine share) of Lost Pines 1.

 The nine-member GenTex Board continues to approve the plant's annual operation and maintenance budget and monitor activities at Lost Pines 1.